aleen42/PersonalWiki/Programming/JavaScript/data_structure/hashing/hashing.md

 #### Separate Chaining

-Separate chaining is a technique where each array element of a hash table stores another data structure, such as another array, so that it can physically store more than one piece of data in an array element
+Separate chaining is a technique where each array element of a hash table stores another data structure, such as another array, so that it can physically store more than one piece of data in an array element.